Understanding speaker connections can be incredibly confusing for you since they come with so many options when integrating audio systems.

 RCA connectors transmit audio signals through RCA cables.

-We hope that this infographic will assist you to better visualize how speaker connections can be connected.
+We hope that this infographic will assist you to visualize better how speaker connections can be connected.

 And how to make sure that audio is transmitted better.